junglok/tem-docs/docs/apps/cryosparc.md

 ### 2. (User) Verifying installation

-By default, master processes (webapp, command_core, database, etc.) are automatilly started during configuration automation.
-Users should check and verify whether the master processes are working correctly on **tem-cs-al9.sdfarm.kr** or **tem-ui-al9.sdfarm.kr** as guided
+Master processes (webapp, command_core, database, etc.) start automatically during configuration automation.
+Users should verify that these master processes are working correctly on **tem-cs-al9.sdfarm.kr** or **tem-ui-al9.sdfarm.kr** as guided below.

 #### **2.1.
 Checking environment variables for CryoSPARC instance**

-You need to login the **tem-cs-al9.sdfarm.kr** or **tem-ui-al9.sdfarm.kr** via SSH to check the status of the deployed CryoSPARC intance.
+Log in to **tem-cs-al9.sdfarm.kr** or **tem-ui-al9.sdfarm.kr** via SSH to check the status of the deployed CryoSPARC instance.
-You should execute `cryosparcm env` command on the node tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr where the CryoSPARC instance's running.
+Run the `cryosparcm env` command on the node (tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr) where the CryoSPARC instance runs.

 ```bash
 $> cryosparcm env